Code-Institute-Submissions/Rachelz85-galactic-readers/README.md

 6. **Live Link:** The live link to the deployed website will be generated automatically: "Your site is published at https://rachelz85.github.io/galactic-readers/"

+### How to Clone

+1. Log into your account on GitHub.
+2. Navigate to the repository of the Galactic Readers project at https://github.com/Rachelz85/galactic-readers.
+3. Click on the Code button, and copy your preferred clone link (HTTPS or SSH).
+4. Open the terminal in your code editor and change the current working directory to the location where you want the cloned directory to be placed.
+5. Type git clone, then paste the link you copied, and press Enter.

+### How to Fork

+1. Log in (or sign up) to GitHub.
+2. Navigate to Galactic Readers project repository at https://github.com/Rachelz85/galactic-readers.
+3. Click the Fork button in the top right corner of the page.

 ## Credits and Resources